zwade/PseudoSocket/README.md

 ------------

-Run `node index.js` on your webserver (heroku is a good choice) The server does not requires express.js to be installed.
+Run `node index.js` on your webserver (heroku is a good choice) The server requires express.js to be installed.

 **Server**